 Lichen simplex of the vulva is a pruritic form of dermatitis in which excessive scratching or rubbing leads to lichenification.
 Characteristically, there are well-demarcated, erythematous or hyperpigmented, thickened plaques affecting one or both sides of the vulva.
 Lichen simplex is typically secondary to an underlying skin condition or neuropathy causing a severely itchy vulva.

-Vulvar lichen simplex is most frequently seen in atopic adult females with sensitive skin [2,5].
+Vulvar lichen simplex is most frequently seen in adult women with atopic sensitive skin [2,3].

 The mechanism of lichen simplex of the vulva is explained by the persistent itch–scratch cycle.
-Pre-existing itch or pruritic conditions induce habitual scratching, which give rise to thickening of the epidermis (histological acanthosis) and the stratum corneum (hyperkeratosis).
-Pruritus may be associated with an underlying systemic disease and/or a predisposing psychiatric condition [2,3,4].
+Pre-existing itch or pruritic conditions induce habitual scratching, which gives rise to histological acanthosis (thickening of the epidermis) and hyperkeratosis (thickening of the stratum corneum).
+Pruritus may be associated with underlying systemic disease and/or a predisposing psychiatric condition [2–5].

 Lichen simplex of the vulva manifests as well-demarcated, markedly thickened plaques with a leathery appearance.
 It is often unilateral but it may also be bilateral.
 There may be a solitary plaque or multiple coalescing plaques or papules.
 There is unremitting pruritus.
 Other commonly observed features include:

 - Excoriations or linear fissures at skin folds